 Can I send email to my son?
 Yes, you can send him an e-mail through your online account.
 Click here to send an e-mail to your camper?
 Please make sure his name and village are in the subject line.

 What is the best way to see pictures of camp?
 The best way to see pictures is to like us on Facebook or sign in to our secure photo gallery.
 We post pictures daily on our Facebook page and daily on our photo gallery.
 Our goal is to post a variety of pictures throughout the week to help get a flavor of camp.

 Can I call my son and talk to him?
-We recommend that contact between parent and child during camp be done primarily through letters.
+We recommend that contact between parent and child during camp be done through letters.
 Speaking to a parent can cause a camper to become homesick and disruptive to his camp experience.
 For many campers, increased independence from parents is a primary benefit of camp.
-Exceptions can be made on a case-by-case basis.
+Thank you in advance for your understanding with this sensitive topic.

 Last year, my son’s Village Leader called to tell me how he is doing.
 Can I expect the same call this year?
 Village Leaders call the parents of all first time campers as part of their responsibilities.
 It is not standard practice to call the parents of returning campers unless there is an issue that needs to be discussed.

 What do you sell in the camp store?
 The camp store offers a wide variety of merchandise, including hats, t-shirts, sweatshirts, water bottles, frisbees, dog tags, and more.
 5×7 photos of your son’s cabin group will be available for purchase during check out.
 Campers can also purchase snacks and drinks from the camp store.

 Have a question we didn’t answer?
 Contact Brian in the camp office at (802) 652-8180.